How To Remove Nails From Wood?

 4. After removing the nail, gently tap on the nail hole with a hammer.

-6. Afterwards, clean up with a slightly damp paper towel.
+6. Afterward, clean up with a slightly damp paper towel.

-After the spackle has dried, add a final coat of paint to bring the project to a successful conclusion.
+After the spackle has dried, add a final coat of paint to conclude the project successfully.
 Take out drywall brad nails the same way you would any other nail.
-You’ll need to get a solid hold on the nail with whatever instrument you’re using because the head is smaller.
+You’ll need to get a solid hold on the nail with whatever instrument you use because the head is smaller.
 Pulling the nail isn’t the problem; the problem comes when you bash a hole in the drywall doing it!
-Before you start tugging on the nail, you need to cover the drywall with a sheet of plastic.
+Before tugging the nail, you need to cover the drywall with a plastic sheet.

 Use a putty knife or a thin piece of wood to do this.
 To hold the nail, you can use any instrument you choose.
-Rock your tool back and forth a few times with the putty knife in place to gain leverage.
+Rock your tool back and forth with the putty knife a few times to gain leverage.
 To remove the nail, you must use the claw of the hammer.
 However, this isn’t the most straightforward or optimal technique.
 It’s difficult to grasp a brad nail’s tiny head.
 An easier option is a pry bar.
 However, the hammer still has the same problem.

 The pry bar doesn’t have much head to obtain much leverage.
-Also, if you’re not careful, the wood can easily be scuffed or damaged.
+Also, the wood can easily be scuffed or damaged if you’re not careful.
 Protect the surface at all times and avoid using excessive force.
 Many carpenters prefer to remove a brad nail with a pair of pliers.
-To remove a nail, all you have to do is grab hold of it, clamp down, and yank.
+To remove a nail, you must grab hold of it, clamp down, and yank.

 How Do You Remove A Nail Without A Head?